Winter Newsletter Ideas and

 6. Embrace the international Human Rights Day on December 10.
 This would be especially appropriate if your community has experienced recent increases in immigrant or refugee resettlement.
 (Actually this concept has been stretched to a Human Rights Month all during December.)

 Or urge observance of World Kindness Day on November 13.
-This idea is catching on in many countries, although the pandemic has overshadowed this and many other good impulses in communities.
+This idea is catching on in many countries.
 Give some concrete examples of acts of kindness that would be especially welcome in and relevant to your own community, or even call out some kind interactions you have witnessed on your sidewalks and in your shops recently.

 7. Take the hint from harvest celebrations around the world by highlighting and offering thanks to the many people, organizations, and institutions that have made your particular subdivision, village, town, or city a better place.
 Yes, celebrate and thank the obvious heroes, but make a deep scan of the individuals who have donated time and resources to the past or current success of your community.